Celebrating the Resurrection of Jesus Christ

 When Paul was in Athens, he noticed an altar “to an unknown god.”
 He must have realized that here was a symbol of a god whose existence the pagan Athenians suspected but who they realized they did not know.
 That was the God he wanted to tell them about!
 So he took their familiar symbol and drew out of it a new and unfamiliar significance.
 What might have been an obstacle to the gospel became a bridge for the gospel.

 Paul’s genius for bridge-building is seen again in his letter to the church at Corinth.
 Christians there could not understand the idea of a bodily resurrection from the dead, so Paul used the analogy of a seed to explain the concept.
 Just as a seed falls to earth and “dies” only to rise again in a different form, he explained, so it is with the human body, which dies then rises renewed to eternal life.

-The Greek Corinthians were familiar with Adonis, a "corn god" who died and rose again every season, symbolically parallel to the corn sown in the field to "die" and "rise again" the next spring.
-So Paul made use of the grain of truth in their symbology, to build a bridge to Jesus, the true fulfillment of their symbol.
+The Greek Corinthians were familiar with Adonis, a “corn god” who died and rose again every season, symbolically parallel to the grain sown in the field to “die” and “rise again” the next spring.
+So Paul made use of the kernel of truth in their symbology, to build a bridge to Jesus, the true fulfillment of their symbol.

 How did eggs and rabbits come to be associated with the celebration of Christ’s resurrection?
 Pagan philosophies had great interest in new life, in renewed life and fertility, visible in and symbolized by the fertility and life of nature and the seasons.
 They used symbols such as eggs and rabbits to represent that new life.
 This interest in new life was recognized by early Christians as something God had given them that might help pagans understand the concept of the new life offered through the gospel.